CristianVelCantor/geographic-data/README.md

 ## Install

+### Dependencies

+You need a JDK 7, then add missing dependencies as specified below, then the normal build will download required dependencies.

 ### Missing dependencies

 In order to build successfully this project, you must install in you `.m2` directory an artifact that cannot be published on maven central due to licencing problem.